Ranjan Gogoi: Rajya Sabha nomination

 The nomination was immediately met with criticism from opposition parties of the Modi government, who alleged a quid pro quo over Gogoi's decisions as a judge which they argued were favourable for the Modi government, with many citing the judgements in the Rafale deal case and the Ayodhya dispute.
 Gogoi soon after rejected these allegations on 19 March 2020, and argued that since the decisions in the Rafale deal case (a three-judge bench) and the Ayodhya dispute (a five-judge bench) were unanimous, then the allegations of a quid pro quo also meant questioning the integrity of all of the other judges involved in both of those cases.
 Gogoi argued that such allegations were "highly contentious" and "cast an aspersion" on the judges part of the benches, and expressed his desire that the Supreme Court should initiate contempt proceedings against people making the claims.
-BJP spokesperson Sanjay Mayukh rejected the critcism of the nomination, citing Gogoi as a competent person and the precedent for judges serving in the Rajya Sabha.
+BJP spokesperson Sanjay Mayukh rejected the criticism of the nomination, citing Gogoi as a competent person and the precedent for judges serving in the Rajya Sabha.
 Former Supreme Court judges Madan Lokur and Kurian Joseph, who had both been a part of the 2018 Supreme Court crisis along with Gogoi, criticised the nomination, with Joseph arguing that the nomination had "shaken the confidence of the common man on the independence of the judiciary".
 Lokur similarly critiqued the nomination, having told the Indian Express that it redefined the "independence, impartiality and integrity of the judiciary".
 Former Chief Justice of Delhi High Court Ajit Prakash Shah described it as a "death knell" for the "separation of powers and the independence of the judiciary".

 Following the nomination, numerous media outlets called for a cooling-off period between the retirements of judges and post-retirement appointments.
 The Indian Express rejected the comparisons of Gogoi's nomination to the Rajya Sabha with other former Judges; while referring to the need for cooling-off periods between retirement and post-retirement positions, it cited Misra's period of almost six years and Mohammad Hidayatullah's period of almost ten years, and also argued that Baharul Islam was a member of the Rajya Sabha before becoming a Supreme Court judge and so these instances were incomparable to Gogoi's nomination.
-Gogoi himself critcised the suggestion of a cooling-off period, asking, in response to the suggestion, how tribunals would be staffed (since they were headed by retired Supreme Court judges).
+Gogoi himself criticised the suggestion of a cooling-off period, asking, in response to the suggestion, how tribunals would be staffed (since they were headed by retired Supreme Court judges).
 In September 2023, the Supreme Court dismissed a plea seeking a two-year cooling-off period for retired judges accepting political appointments, arguing that it was up to the "better sense" of the retired judge.